 Dolls Kill offers cool clothes for women that can’t be found anywhere else.
 The brand combines a bit of punk rock, goth, EDM, and hippie styles.

 Threadless is unique because they allow 3rd-party artists to submit designs and make money off clothing sold through the site.
-Then, when a customer places an order, Threadless takes care of the “print and ship” process, so the artists can focus solely on creating amazing designs.
+In other words, you can sell shirts online without inventory.
+How cool is that?
+And when a customer places an order, Threadless takes care of the “print and ship” process, so the artists (you) can focus solely on creating amazing designs.

 Originally just an online t-shirt store, Threadless now offers: